hashicorp/terraform-provider-kubernetes/website/docs/r/replication_controller.html.markdown

 * `security_context` - (Optional) SecurityContext holds pod-level security attributes and common container settings.
 Optional: Defaults to empty
 * `service_account_name` - (Optional) ServiceAccountName is the name of the ServiceAccount to use to run this pod.
 More info: http://releases.k8s.io/HEAD/docs/design/service_accounts.md.
 * `subdomain` - (Optional) If specified, the fully qualified Pod hostname will be "...svc.".
 If not specified, the pod will not have a domainname at all..
+* `automount_service_account_token` - (Optional) Indicates whether a service account token should be automatically mounted.
+Defaults to true.
 * `termination_grace_period_seconds` - (Optional) Optional duration in seconds the pod needs to terminate gracefully.
 May be decreased in delete request.
 Value must be non-negative integer.
 The value zero indicates delete immediately.
 If this value is nil, the default grace period will be used instead.
 The grace period is the duration in seconds after the processes running in the pod are sent a termination signal and the time when the processes are forcibly halted with a kill signal.
 Set this value longer than the expected cleanup time for your process.
 * `volume` - (Optional) List of volumes that can be mounted by containers belonging to the pod.
 More info: http://kubernetes.io/docs/user-guide/volumes